jd78/rabbit/README.md

 ```

 Be aware that if a partition is in error, no messages will be consumed for that partition but will be queued until the message in error gets correctly consumed.

+### Demo

+A simple demo is located in the example folder